All library locations will close at 12 p.m. on Friday, December 8.

 1.7.3 Reservations

-Applications/Reservation forms are available in the Library administrative offices.
+Applications/Reservation forms are available at the library.

 Groups wishing to use any library meeting room on an on-going basis must register each year by January 1 of each year.